CUH Logo

 • Bloating due to excess air in the abdominal cavity during surgery: walking is the best way to improve this.

-• Urine bypassing the catheter (urinary leakage) and leaking down the outside of the catheter.
+• Urine bypassing the catheter (urinary leakage) and leaking of urine around the outside of the catheter.
 This is frustrating but so long as most of the urine is draining into the catheter bag then your catheter is draining , if not, then your catheter may be blocked, so please seek help by either contacting your GP practice, your specialist nurse or your local accident and emergency department.

 • Your bowels may take three to four days to open.
 Please take the laxatives prescribed upon discharge.
 Make sure you drink plenty of fluid.